lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## August 1, 2017

+**IS** there a reason to pre-emptively focus on sustained prose fiction, when evaluating the literary output of a period??
+Or to focus on poetry??
+WHY are all the bibliographies of novels???

 ## July 24, 2017

 Conspiracy theories play such a huge role in France!
 The whole way along everybody always wants it to be a conspiracy -- bread is too expensive because aristocrats are scheming to starve the peasants, France lost its first battle in the war because everyone was conspiring not becuase the war was a bad idea... conspiracies mean you don't have to grapple with inhuman(e) systems or admit when you're wrong, so conspiracies are preferable to the truth.
 The goal is to make up a better story, and stick with it on pain of death... but this can't actually work.
 Some things are actually real!